senzing-garage/template-repository/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, email <support@senzing.com>.
-Be sure to identify which repository has the vulnerability.
-Example email:

-> <support@senzing.com>,
->
-> I'm reporting a vulnerability in <https://github.com/senzing-garage/template-repository/>.
->
-> When performing X, the following can occur:
->
-> 1. ...
-> 2. ...
-> 3. ...
->
-> :

-Discussion of vulnerabilities will be done via email to avoid public exposure of the vulnerability.
+If you believe you have found a security vulnerability in this repository, please open it privately via the [Report a security vulnerability] link in the Security tab.

+**Please do not report security vulnerabilities through public issues, discussions, or pull requests.**

-In general, project dependencies are updated within 30 days of the dependency's release.
+In general, project dependencies are updated within 60 days of the dependency's release.

-FIXME: The following was "boilerplate hints"...

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+[Report a security vulnerability]: https://github.com/senzing-garage/template-repository/security/advisories/new